Davin-X/LearnCodeRepeat-TechNotes/README.md

 This repository covers a variety of languages and technologies, including but not limited to:

-- **Python**: Learn Python programming from the basics to advanced topics, including data manipulation, web development, and machine learning.
+- **Python**: Learn Python programming from the basics to advanced topics.
+- **Scala**: Learn Scala programming from the basics to advanced topics.

 ## Getting Started